zkoss/zkessentials-book/handling_user_input/mvvm_approach/save-and-reload-data.md

 command methods to save (or reload) the user profile to the ViewModel.

-## Keep Away Unsaved Input
+## Keep Unsaved Input Away
 Once you create a property binding with `@bind` for an input component, ZK will save user input back to a ViewModel automatically.
 But sometimes this automation is not what users want.
-In our example, most people usually expect `currentUser` to change after their confirmation for example, clicking a button.
+In our example, most people usually expect `currentUser` to change after their confirmation, e.g. clicking a button.

 There is a line of text "You are editing an Anonymous's profile" at the bottom of the form.
 If you change the full name to "Anonymous Somebody" and move to next field, the line of text is changed even you don't press the "Save" button.
-This could be a problem maybe it would mislead users, making them think they have changed their profile, so we don't want this.
+This could be a problem because it would mislead users, making them think they have changed their profile, so we want to remove such behavior.

 ![](/images/ze-ch5-unsaved.png)

 <div style="text-align:center">
 <strong>Unsaved Input Changes Data</strong>
 </div>

 We are going to improve this part with **form binding** feature in this section.